TeamIlluminati/G1ANT/Telegram Web Addon/Commands/telegramchat.md

 ## Example

-This simple script logins the user in amzon website.
+This simple script sends a chat message to the specified user.

 ```G1ANT
 telegram.open Type ‴chrome‴